Exercise Physiology Osteoporosis Classes

 Adjustments

-Your physio is there to correct or adjust your technique throughout the class.
+Your Exercise Physiologist is there to correct or adjust your technique throughout the class.
 There are different forms of feedback (such as visual or tactile), and everyone responds differently.
 A good physio should be able to pick up on your style of learning and use that to help you throughout your class.
 Your physio should be there to assist you, not being ding their own workout!

 Make sure it’s fun!